Infertility: Males

 Male infertility is defined as the inability of a male to make a fertile female pregnant, for a minimum of at least one year of unprotected intercourse.
-There are multiple causes for male infertility.
-These include endocrine disorders (usually due to hypogonadism) at an estimated 2% to 5%, sperm transport disorders (such as vasectomy) at 5%, primary testicular defects (which includes abnormal sperm parameters without any identifiable cause) at 65% to 80% and idiopathic (where an infertile male has normal sperm and semen parameters) at 10% to 20%.
+Male infertility is estimated to contribute to 35% of infertility in couples.
+There are multiple causes for male infertility including endocrine disorders (usually due to hypogonadism) at an estimated 2% to 5%, sperm transport disorders at 5%, primary testicular defects (which includes abnormal sperm parameters without any identifiable cause) at 65% to 80% and idiopathic (where an infertile male has normal sperm and semen parameters) at 10% to 20%.

 The main cause of male infertility is low semen quality.
 In men who have the necessary reproductive organs to procreate, infertility can be caused by low sperm count due to endocrine problems, drugs, radiation, or infection.
 There may be testicular malformations, hormone imbalance, or blockage of the man's duct system.
 Although many of these can be treated through surgery or hormonal substitutions, some may be indefinite.

 Infertility associated with viable, but immotile sperm may be caused by primary ciliary dyskinesia.
 The sperm must provide the zygote with DNA, centrioles, and activation factor for the embryo to develop.
 A defect in any of these sperm structures may result in infertility that will not be detected by semen analysis.
 Antisperm antibodies cause immune infertility.
-Cystic fibrosis can lead to infertility in men.
+Cystic fibrosis can lead to infertility in men by blocking the vas deferens.

-Combined infertility

-In some cases, both the man and woman may be infertile or sub-fertile, and the couple's infertility arises from the combination of these conditions.
-In other cases, the cause is suspected to be immunological or genetic; it may be that each partner is independently fertile but the couple cannot conceive together without assistance.
+Adeno-associated virus infection has been linked to poor sperm quality and may contribute to male infertility, based on small observational studies.

 Unexplained infertility

-In the US, up to 20% of infertile couples have unexplained infertility.
-In these cases, abnormalities are likely to be present but not detected by current methods.
-Possible problems could be that the egg is not released at the optimum time for fertilization, that it may not enter the fallopian tube, sperm may not be able to reach the egg, fertilization may fail to occur, transport of the zygote may be disturbed, or implantation fails.
-It is increasingly recognized that egg quality is of critical importance and women of advanced maternal age have eggs of reduced capacity for normal and successful fertilization.
-Also, polymorphisms in folate pathway genes could be one reason for fertility complications in some women with unexplained infertility.
-However, a growing body of evidence suggests that epigenetic modifications in sperm may be partially responsible.
+In the US, up to 15% of infertile couples have unexplained infertility, in which no identifiable cause is found. polymorphisms in folate pathway genes may be a cause for fertility complications in some women with unexplained infertility.
+Epigenetic modifications in sperm may also be responsible for unexplained infertility.

+In animals

+Many other mammals experience infertility.
+Hybrid animals are usually infertile, due to their odd number of chromosomes.